2023 Mississippi elections: General election

+Results

 Commissioner of Insurance

-Four-Term Republican Incumbent Mike Chaney was reelected in 2019 with 61.26% of the vote.
-Chaney, who also serves as the state's Fire Marshal, is running for re-election.
+Four-term Republican incumbent Mike Chaney was reelected in 2019 with 61.26% of the vote.
+Chaney, who also serves as the state's Fire Marshal, ran for re-election.

-Republican Mitch Young, a former US Navy Petty Officer and Candidate for Governor in 2015 has announced a primary challenge against Chaney.
+Republican Mitch Young, a former U.S. Navy Petty Officer and candidate for governor in 2015, announced a primary challenge against Chaney.

-Democratic Attorney and 2022 Court of Appeals in District Four Candidate Bruce Burton has also announced a run.
+Democratic attorney and 2022 Court of Appeals in District Four candidate Bruce Burton also ran.